WovenCoast/prayertimes-db/island-mapping.md

 | 204       | R.    | Dhuvaafaru       |
 | 205       | R.    | Hulhudhuffaaru   |

-Here's a cookie for making it all the way here 🍪
+Here's a sangu for making it all the way here 🐚